 How to choose the material of bathroom tiles

-The condensation and splashes of a bathroom rule out some tile materials, but still leave plenty of choice.
-Select from real stone or manmade tiles.
-Natural stone has character, but care requirements are higher and the tiles will need resealing over time to maintain the protection.
-Generally, manmade tiles are great if you are decorating a bathroom on a budget, and they’re easy to look after, but they lack the uniqueness of stone.
+The condensation and splashes of a bathroom rule out some tile materials, but still leave plenty of choice – real stone or manmade tiles are particularly popular.
+While natural stone has character, care requirements are higher and the tiles will need resealing over time to maintain the protection.
+Generally, manmade tiles are great if you are decorating a bathroom on a budget.
+While they’re easy to look after, they do lack the uniqueness of stone.

 Natural stone bathroom tiles

-Marble looks opulent and the veins of colour running through it make it rich in interest.
-There’s a range of colour tones, too, from dark to light, as well as both quite subtle and very striking veining patterns.
-Both floor and wall tiles are available, but avoid polished marble on the floor.
-It should be sealed and spills should be wiped up immediately – check out our guide to the best mops for floor tiles to help your marble floor keeps its lustre.
+Both floor and wall marble tiles are available, but polished marble should be avoided on the floor.
+Ensure it's sealed correctly and that spills are wiped up immediately – check out our guide to the best mops for floor tiles to help your marble floor keeps its lustre.

 Travertine has warm tones.
-The stone has natural pits that give the tiles individuality, but opt for filled travertine to stop water penetrating.
+While the stone has natural pits that give the tiles individuality, opt for filled travertine to stop water penetrating.
 It can be used for both floor and wall tiles, but should be sealed to protect the stone.